Solarite

 Web Components

-Solarite enhances web components with efficient reactivity, re-rendering only the elements that change when your data updates.
+Solarite enhances web components with efficient and minimal re-rendering of elements when your data changes.
 This approach minimizes DOM operations and improves performance.

 In this minimal example, we create a class called MyComponent which extends from HTMLElement (the standard way to create web components).
 We add a render() method to define its HTML content, and call it from the constructor when a new instance is created.